 pork chops stacked up on plate on top of mashed potatoes

-If I left the meal planning up to Kurt, we’d be eating this French Onion Pot Roast every night.
-And it’s not just Kurt, my parents are totally obsessed with this recipe too!
+If I left the meal planning up to my husband, we’d be eating this French Onion Pot Roast every night.
+And it’s not just him, this is one of my parents all-time favorites too!
 Well, I decided that pot roast shouldn’t be the only meat swimming in delicious french onion goodness, so I created the most flavorful pork chops ever!!

 With the same idea in mind as the pot roast, I used french onion seasoning, Worcestershire sauce and fresh thyme to flavor the pork chops.
 I slow cooked them in beef broth for a deep, rich flavor.

 The result?
-Well, Kurt said that I should put these pork chops into the regular menu rotation, right up there with the pot roast, so I consider that a win!
+Well, my husband said that I should put these pork chops into the regular menu rotation, right up there with the pot roast, so I consider that a win!

 I’m seriously so excited for you all to try this recipe.
-It’s not dry and boring, like pork chop recipes can be, actually quite the opposite, this pork chop recipe is juicy, flavorful and fork-tender!
+It’s not dry and boring, like pork chop recipes can be.
+It’s actually quite the opposite, this pork chop recipe is juicy, flavorful and fork-tender!

 Ingredients for french onion pork chops